-Appendix B: Illustrations - Asset Acquisition Lifecycle Phases (AALPs)
+Illustrations - Asset Acquisition Lifecycle Phases (AALP)

-B.1 The subgroup defined the AALPs to highlight the commonalities across the federal PP&E acquisition process and to use those commonalities to outline a general acquisition decision framework to assist agencies to account for G-PP&E costs in accordance with GAAP.
+B1.
+The subgroup defined the AALPs to highlight the commonalities across the federal PP&E acquisition process and to use those commonalities to outline a general acquisition decision framework to assist agencies to account for G-PP&E costs in accordance with GAAP.
+Note that the AALP and illustrations reflect practices as of the Technical Release date and are not updated for changes that may have occurred since.
 The five generic AALPs are as follows: 1) Preliminary Research and Development (R&D) - Concept Exploration, 2) Intermediate R&D - Concept Development, 3) Advanced R&D - Concept Design and Development, 4) Production - Asset Development and "In-service" Placement, and 5) Operations and Maintenance.
 Table 1 (below) lists the five generic AALPs, for several task force member agencies' corresponding phases, the subgroup's AALP descriptions, examples of activities that may indicate transition from one AALP to another [phase indicators (examples)] and general accounting treatments that apply to activities in each AALP.